v-cakoll/docs.pl-pl/docs/visual-basic/developing-apps/programming/how-to-call-a-web-service-asynchronously.md

 ---
-title: 'Instrukcje: Asynchroniczne wywoływanie usługi sieci Web (Visual Basic)' ms.date: 07/20/2015
+title: 'Porady: asynchroniczne wywoływanie usługi sieci Web' ms.date: 07/20/2015
 helpviewer_keywords:
 - asynchronous calls [Visual Basic]
 - Web services [Visual Basic], accessing ms.assetid: ff8046f4-f1f2-4d8b-90b7-95e3f7415418
-ms.openlocfilehash: 01d2fad6be94f23457ba37cbb15521765e0bea17
+ms.openlocfilehash: 0eeb358ba38836ba6302f98f9e3e0314b83510f0
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61943822"
+ms.locfileid: "74352120"
 ---
-# <a name="how-to-call-a-web-service-asynchronously-visual-basic"></a>Instrukcje: Asynchroniczne wywoływanie usługi sieci Web (Visual Basic)
+# <a name="how-to-call-a-web-service-asynchronously-visual-basic"></a>Porady: asynchroniczne wywoływanie usługi sieci Web (Visual Basic)

-W tym przykładzie dołącza obsługę do zdarzenia asynchronicznej obsługi usługi sieci Web tak, aby możliwe było pobieranie wynik wywołania metody asynchronicznej.
-W tym przykładzie użyto usługi sieci DemoTemperatureService Web na `http://www.xmethods.net`.
+This example attaches a handler to a Web service's asynchronous handler event, so that it can retrieve the result of an asynchronous method call.
+This example used the DemoTemperatureService Web service at `http://www.xmethods.net`.

-Gdy odwołujesz usługi sieci Web w projekcie w Visual Studio rozwoju środowiska IDE (Integrated) jest dodawany do `My.WebServices` obiektu oraz środowiska IDE generuje klasę proxy klienta do dostępu do określonej usługi sieci Web
+When you reference a Web service in your project in the Visual Studio Integrated Development Environment (IDE), it is added to the `My.WebServices` object, and the IDE generates a client proxy class to access a specified Web service

-Klasa proxy umożliwia wywołania metody usługi sieci Web synchronicznie, gdzie aplikacja czeka, aż funkcja do wykonania.
-Ponadto serwer proxy tworzy dodatkowe elementy członkowskie, aby pomóc asynchronicznie Wywołaj metodę.
-Dla każdej funkcji usługi sieci Web *NameOfWebServiceFunction*, tworzy serwer proxy *NameOfWebServiceFunction* `Async` podprocedury, *NameOfWebServiceFunction* `Completed` zdarzeń, a *NameOfWebServiceFunction* `CompletedEventArgs` klasy.
-W tym przykładzie przedstawiono sposób użycia asynchronicznych elementów członkowskich dostęp do `getTemp` funkcji usługi sieci DemoTemperatureService Web.
+The proxy class allows you to call the Web service methods synchronously, where your application waits for the function to complete.
+In addition, the proxy creates additional members to help call the method asynchronously.
+For each Web service function, *NameOfWebServiceFunction*, the proxy creates a *NameOfWebServiceFunction*`Async` subroutine, a *NameOfWebServiceFunction*`Completed` event, and a *NameOfWebServiceFunction*`CompletedEventArgs` class.
+This example demonstrates how to use the asynchronous members to access the `getTemp` function of the DemoTemperatureService Web service.

 > [!NOTE]
-> Ten kod nie działa w aplikacjach sieci Web, ponieważ nie obsługuje platformy ASP.NET `My.WebServices` obiektu.
+> This code does not work in Web applications, because ASP.NET does not support the `My.WebServices` object.

-### <a name="to-call-a-web-service-asynchronously"></a>Aby asynchroniczne wywoływanie usługi sieci Web
+### <a name="to-call-a-web-service-asynchronously"></a>To call a Web service asynchronously

-1. Odwoływać się do usługi sieci DemoTemperatureService Web na `http://www.xmethods.net`.
-Adres to
+1. Reference the DemoTemperatureService Web service at `http://www.xmethods.net`.
+The address is

     ```
     http://www.xmethods.net/sd/2001/DemoTemperatureService.wsdl
     ```

-2. Dodawanie obsługi zdarzeń dla `getTempCompleted` zdarzeń:
+2. Add an event handler for the `getTempCompleted` event:

     ```vb
     Private Sub getTempCompletedHandler(ByVal sender As Object,